Did you know that I went to Belgium for a weekend break with my family in December last year?

 My parents both lived in Ghent for a short time in their early twenties and my Uncle, Aunty and cousins have lived their for many years.
 It was great to get a personal tour of all the best places from my Mum and catch-up with my Belgian relatives.
 During the few days that we were there I exercised my love of street photography; exploring the people and architecture of the city with my camera.

-One of my favourite locations was the Belfort en Lakenhalle which offered a remarkable view from the top of it’s tower.
+One of my favourite locations for street photography in Belgium was the Belfort en Lakenhalle which offered a remarkable view from the top of it’s tower.
 The Gravensteen (translates as ‘castle of the count’) is a castle from the Middle Ages and was also a good location to shoot photographs.
 In fact, the first photograph in this series was shot outside Gravensteen (as was the image of the stacked chairs).

 Street Photography In Belgium Gallery